List of Farm to Market Roads in Texas (2300–2399): FM 2339

-FM 2339 (1955)
+RM 2339 (planned 1955)

-The original FM 2339 was designated on August 24, 1955, from SH 19 and FM 1861 southwest 7.9 miles to FM 316.
-This was cancelled on October 25, 1955, in exchange for creating the current FM 2339.
+This RM 2339 was planned to run from US 281 in Round Mountain northwest to SH 71.
+This became part of RM 962 instead in the final numbering plans.

 RM 2340

 Ranch to Market Road 2340 (RM 2340) is located in Burnet County.

 RM 2340 begins at an intersection with RM 963 northeast of Burnet.
 The highway travels in a generally northern direction and turns to the west in Lake Victor.
 RM 2340 travels in a southwestern direction from Lake Victor and ends at an intersection with US 281 roughly halfway between Burnet and Lampasas.

 RM 2340 was designated on August 24, 1955, along the current route.

 RM 2341

 Ranch to Market Road 2341 (RM 2341) is located in Burnet County.

 RM 2341 begins at an intersection with SH 29 west of Burnet.
 The highway travels in a generally northern direction and turns west near South Fork Morgan Creek near the northeastern point of Lake Buchanan.
 RM 2341 runs parallel to the lake's northern shore before ending at the main entrance to Canyon of the Eagles Nature Park.

 RM 2341 was designated on August 24, 1955, running from SH 29 northwestward at a distance of 3.6 mi.
 The highway was extended 8.0 mi northwestward to a point 0.9 mi northwest of White Bluff on November 24, 1959.
 RM 2341 was extended 5.0 mi northwestward on June 1, 1965.